-The way the Conservancy does the rotating fund is that if we find a piece of land which we think is of value, and which an agency also thinks is of value, then we are in a position to move much more quickly.
+I understand your point.
+I think if one were to bid on that, I think one might make one's bid on about fifty cents on the dollar.
+At any rate, that's not what you asked me to address.
+The way the Conservancy does the rotating fund is that if we find a piece of land which we think is of value, and which an agency also thinks is of value, then we're in a position to move much more quickly.
 It takes a very short time for us to go through our national board of governors to come up with the cash to put down on a project like that, we can do that.
-We can do it if the federal or state agency gives us a letter of intent saying they are going to take us out of it at a certain time, or a certain amount, so it doesn't give us a whole lot of flexibility.
+We can do it if the federal or state agency gives us a letter of intent saying their going to take us out of it at a certain time, or a certain amount, so it doesn't give us a whole lot of flexibility.
 The reason for that, of course, is that the federal or state agency relies on the legislative appropriation process to come up with the funding to pay us back.

-And that is something that one would want to be aware of in the same manner, in the type of fund that you are discussing here.
-You do not want to get this money, put it into something assuming that you will get paid back, and then have the legislative body say that the property has already been protected and we do not need to appropriate money for it.
-Then you are out of pocket.
+And that's something that one would want to be aware of in the same manner, in the type of fund that you're discussing here.
+You don't want to get this money, put it into something assuming that you'll get paid back, and then have the legislative body say "that property is already been protected, we don't need to appropriate money for it", and you're out of pocket.
 When it works the way we like it to work, what we do is require that it be paid back within two years plus interest.
 Our interest rate is prime plus one.
 So we can approach the revolving loan fund in this way, in which it grows and grows and grows, and enables you to buy more and more and more of that kind of land.
-So it can be a very useful tool if it is structured properly.
+So it can be a very useful tool if it's structured properly.